 - Come on in and tell _____ the news!

 - I know where _____ can go.

-- Dad went with _____ to buy school supplies.
+- Dad is coming with _____ to buy school supplies.

 - Everybody knows _____ spilled the beans.

-- If the peaches are not ripe, we will not buy _____.
+- If the peaches are not ripe, don’t buy _____.

-- Take your shoes and put _____ in the closet.
+- Take off your shoes and put _____ in the closet.